TritonVM/triton-vm/README.md

 ~/Projects/triton-vm $ cargo test
 ```

-For local development, it is encouraged to follow [GitHub's fork & pull workflow][gh-fap] by forking and cloning both, place `twenty-first` relative to `triton-vm`, and change the dependency to be `path`-local:
+For local development of both libraries, it is encouraged to follow [GitHub's fork & pull workflow][gh-fap] by forking and cloning both, place `twenty-first` relative to `triton-vm`, and change the dependency to be `path`-local:

 [gh-fap]: https://reflectoring.io/github-fork-and-pull/